-March n 31, 2017 Marcl h 31, 2016 Decembe r 31, 2016 Weighted risk asset balances red Capital quirement (1) Weighted risk asset balances re- Capital quirement (2) Weighted risk asset balances re Capital quirement (3) Credit risk 123,582 16,523 120,049 15,486 121,969 16,173 Market risk 1,266 169 957 123 1,184 157 CVA risk with respect to derivatives (3) 737 99 703 91 636 84 Operating risk 8,198 1,096 7,744 999 8,113 1,076 Total risk assets 133,783 17,887 129,453 16,699 131,902 17,490
+Dece mber 31, 2016 December 31, 2015

+Weighted risk asset balances Capital requirement (1) Weighted risk asset balances Capital requirement (2)

+Credit risk 121,969 16,173 120,136 15,377

+Market risk 1,184 157 950 122

+CVA risk with respect to derivatives (3) 636 84 657 84

+Operating risk 8,113 1,076 7,743 991

+Total risk assets 131,902 17,490 129,486 16,574

-- (1) The capital requirement was calculated at 13.37% of risk asset balances. - (2) The capital requirement was calculated at 12.92% of risk asset balances. - (3) The capital requirement was calculated at 13.26% of risk asset balances. - (4) Credit Value Adjustments mark to market with respect to credit risk of counter-party, in conformity with Basel III provisions.
+(1) The capital requirement was calculated at 13.26% of risk asset balances.

+(2) The capital requirement was calculated at 12.80% of risk asset balances.

+(3) Credit Value Adjustments - mark to market with respect to credit risk of counter-party, in conformity with Basel III provisions.

-The change in risk assets in the first quarter of 2017 was primarily due to growth of the Bank's credit portfolio with respect to housing loans.
-Furthermore, increased Bank business in the household segment and among micro, micro and small business clients resulted in increase in risk assets due to retail exposures.
+The change in risk assets in 2016 was primarily due to growth of the Bank's credit portfolio with respect to housing loans, due to continued increase in origination of housing loans.
+Furthermore, increased Bank business in the household segment and among micro, small and medium business clients resulted in increase in risk assets due to retail exposures.

-Risks assessment
+Risk assessment

-In its operations, the Bank is exposed to a succession of risks which may potentially impact its financial results and its image.
-These include financial risks, such as: credit risks and market risks, as well as non-financial risks, such as: compliance risks, operating, legal, reputation risks etc.
+In its operations, the Bank is exposed to a succession of risks which may potentially impact its financial results and Bank reputation.
+These include financial risks, such as: credit risk and market risk, as well as non-financial risks, such as: compliance risk, operating, legal, reputation risks etc.

-Risks are managed at the Bank using a uniform methodology and from a comprehensive viewpoint, in order to support achieving of the Group's strategic targets, while maintaining a risk profile in line with the risk appetite specified by the Bank and in conformity with regulatory requirements.
+Risk is managed at the Bank using a uniform methodology and from a comprehensive viewpoint, in order to support achieving of the Group's strategic targets, while maintaining a risk profile in line with the risk appetite specified by the Bank and in conformity with regulatory requirements.